jimblackler/jsonschemafriend/library/README.md

 ## From URIs or URLs.

-This example loads both the schema and the data to test from the internet, via URIs (URLs can also be use).
+This example loads both the schema, and the data to test from the internet, via URIs (URLs can also be use).

 ```java